Deep differentiable reinforcement learning and optimal trading: Introduction

 In particular, in this article, we are interested in devising optimal trading strategies in environments where the alpha process has a multi-time scale behavior, see \cite{garleanu2013dynamic} and \cite{boyd2017multi}.
 Indeed, in practice, investors have access to return predictors with different reversion time scales.
 For example, Value, Momentum, see \cite{asness2013value}, and Quality, see \cite{asness2019quality}, can be considered as slow signals, indeed if a stock has a good Quality signal it will most likely remain good in the coming months.
 On the other hand, price reversal, see \cite{bremer1991reversal}, and analyst recommendations, see \cite{jaisson2021predictive}, are much faster signals with shorter memory.
 We tried to apply the DDPG algorithm to such multi-scale trading environments however, even after many attempts, we did not manage to make it converge to optimal strategies.\\

-To solve this issue, we introduce the differentiable reinforcement learning framework.
-It leverages on the fact that in many optimal control problems, the underlying dynamics of the environment are known.
-This enables us to precisely anticipate the future impact of our actions and to directly maximize the cumulative expected reward.
-Using such knowledge is alluded to in \cite{chaouki2020deep}.
-Looking for action functions which take the form of a feed forward neural network (FFNN) we devise an algorithm which derives optimal trading strategies.
+To solve this issue, we follow recent research which applies machine learning tools to stochastic control problems, see \cite{fecamp2019risk}, \cite{germain2021neural} and \cite{han2016deep}.
+It leverages on the fact that many reinforcement learning problems can be cast as optimal control where the underlying dynamics of the environment are known.
+This enables to precisely anticipate the future impact of actions and to directly maximize the cumulative expected reward.
+Looking for action functions which take the form of a feed forward neural network (FFNN) gives an algorithm which derives optimal trading strategies in the mono-asset case.
+We call this framework deep differentiable reinforcement learning.
 Furthermore we thoroughly analyze and describe the interactions between the slow and fast signals in the optimal action.
 We find that the slow signal is more correlated to the portfolio weights and the fast signal is more correlated to the trades.
 In other words, the fast signal is used to time the trades associated to the slow signal.\\

-Our contribution in this paper is twofold: First we introduce the differentiable reinforcement learning framework where the underlying environment dynamics are known.
-Combining it with deep learning, this enables us to efficiently find the optimal action function.
-Second we apply this algorithm to optimal trading environments where the expected return of the assets has a multi-scale behavior (with a fast and slow component).
-We describe the optimal strategies obtained in this setting and show that the fast signal is used to time the execution of the trades associated to the slow signal in an optimal fashion.\\

 This paper is organized as follows: In Section \ref{sec:drl}, we introduce the differentiable reinforcement learning framework and a generic algorithm to find optimal action functions approximated by a deep neural network.
 In Section \ref{sec:opt_trade}, we show how generic (multi-scale) optimal trading problems fit into the context of differentiable reinforcement learning.
 In Section \ref{sec:num_res}, we exhibit and describe the properties of optimal trading strategies.
 We conclude on how to apply this in practice in Section \ref{sec:conc}.